O

 obeisance (noun)

 Deferential respect.
 A gesture expressing deferential respect, such as a bow or curtsy.
-(OD)
+(NOA)

 A movement of the body made in token of respect or submission; bow.
 Acknowledgment of another's superiority or importance; homage.
 (MW)